 Report to the website

-Many major social media websites have a process to remove non-consensual intimate images (see eSafety’s list of platforms that have formal removal processes).
-These companies have policies that do not allow non-consensual intimate images to be posted on their sites and once reported, the images will be removed.
-(This is why you want to capture the evidence first before you report it; as once it’s removed, you will not have evidence of where it was posted.)
+Many major social media websites have a process to remove non-consensual intimate images.
+(See eSafety’s list of platforms that have formal removal processes).
+These companies have policies that prohibit the posting of non-consensual intimate images on their sites and, once reported, the images will be removed.
+It is essential to capture the evidence (e.g. post) first, before reporting it, as once it’s removed, you will not have proof of where it was posted.

 Some websites do not have a reporting process to take down non-consensual intimate images.
-If this is the case, read their community guidelines or content guidelines to see if they will remove certain content.
-Some websites will have content guidelines around harassing, abusive, hateful, or harmful content.
-While they may not have a take-down reporting process, they may allow requests for content removal if you email them or contact them.
+If this is the case, read their community guidelines or content guidelines to see if they will remove specific content.
+Some websites have content guidelines that prohibit content that is harassing, abusive, hateful, or harmful.
+Although they don’t have a take-down reporting process, they may allow content removal requests if you email or contact them directly.
 Some websites will remove content if there is a copyright infringement.
-This can be helpful if the photo or video was taken by you.
+This can be helpful if you took the photo or video.

-Be wary of websites that require a lot of personal information from you or asks for payment in order to remove the image.
+Be cautious of websites that request a significant amount of personal information from you or require payment to remove the image.
 While most websites will try to be helpful, some websites may further exploit what happened to you by requesting personally identifying information so they can post it alongside the intimate image or blackmail you for more money to remove the content.

 Remove your image from search engines

-For some survivors, the biggest worry is that these images will come up if someone searches for them.
-You can submit a request to Google or Bing and ask that they remove the URL links with your image from search results.
+For some survivors, the biggest concern is that these images may appear if someone searches for them.
+You can use search engine removal tools, or submit a takedown request to Google or Bing and ask that they remove the URL links with your image from search results.
 This way, when someone searches your name, it’s not the first thing that comes up.

 Report the abuse